AhmedImran007/eazy-addons-for-elementor/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/elements-fusion` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/eazy-addons-for-elementor` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Open any page with Elementor and start using the **Elements Fusion** widgets under the "Elements Fusion" section.
+3. Open any page with Elementor and start using the **Eazy Addons For Elementor** widgets under the "Eazy Addons For Elementor" section.

 == Frequently Asked Questions ==